andreypronin/viewmd/README.md

 # Viewmd

 Viewmd is a command line tool for viewing your Markdown files (e.g. README.md) in your local browser.
-Uses [GitHub dialect](https://help.github.com/articles/github-flavored-markdown) of Markdown, so the result should look very close to what you'd see on Github if you put the file on GitHub.
+Uses [GitHub dialect](https://help.github.com/articles/github-flavored-markdown) of Markdown and some elements of [GitHub CSS for syntax highlighting](https://github.com/aahan/pygments-github-style), so the result should resemble what you'd see on Github once you commit the file.

 I guess, we all hate committing files with bugs.
 In case of Markdown files, like README.md, it's possible to make some little mistake while editing the file (e.g. forget the trailing triple-backticks) and end up with an incorrectly formatted file checked in to your repository.
 Seeing it only on GitHub already, for example, and having to do another little fix & commit just to fix this little formatting mistake seens like an untidy process to me.
 Thus I created this really simple command-line tool to see how the file would look like *before* committing.